AEB-labs/cruddl/docs/billing.md

 #Billing guide
 Cruddl can be configured to log the creation of business objects for specific type.
-This can be used for applications, where a customer is billed based on the number of created business objects.
+This can be used for applications where a customer is billed based on the number of created business objects.

 ## Configuration